Miscarriage Causes, Symptoms and Treatment

 - Missed miscarriage: the fetus is dead but retained.
 Also described as early fetal demise, empty sac or blighted ovum.The uterus is small for dates.
 A pregnancy test can remain positive for several days or even weeks in some cases.
 It presents with a history of threatened miscarriage and persistent, dark-brown discharge.
 Early pregnancy symptoms may have decreased or gone.

-- Habitual or recurrent miscarriage: three or more consecutive miscarriages.
+- Recurrent miscarriage: three or more consecutive miscarriages.

-Often no cause is found but common recognised causes include:
+Often no cause is found but common recognised causes of miscarriage include:

 - Abnormal fetal development.